-Students in any class can also request a tutor.
+After working with instructors and CAs for the class, if students are in need of more assistance, they can also request a tutor.
 Students may do this for many different reasons, including that they feel that individualized attention will be beneficial for their success in a course.
 Tutors are often nominated by faculty instructors and are employed by the college.
 Students who feel that individual tutoring would be helpful to them should contact the Assistant Dean of Student Affairs as early in the semester as the need becomes apparent.
-Since the Student Affairs and Resources (StAR) office employs tutors on an as-requested basis, please allow time to locate and connect tutors and students together.
+Since the Student Affairs and Resources (StAR) office employs tutors on an asrequested basis, please allow time to locate and connect tutors and students together.